-The first stage is called hypnotic induction.
-This is the deep relaxation phase.
+This stage is called hypnotic induction.
 During this stage, you’ll be guided through a full body relaxation exercise with your eyes closed, and gently be induced into a focused state of relaxed and absorbed attention.
 This is the state of hypnosis.

-In the second stage you will be guided into a visualization exercise.
+Next you will be guided into a visualization exercise.
 This will help your mind focus on what’s happening in your gut.
-Types of imagery used in gut-directed hypnotherapy could include imagining your gut as a free-flowing stream with no obstructions or obstacles.
+Types of imagery used could include imagining your gut as a free-flowing stream with no obstructions or obstacles.

 The final stage involves focusing in on suggestions.
 For example, focusing on the positive changes happening inside your gut, and your ability to gain control over how your bowel functions.
-These suggestions could include, ''you will remain free of any discomfort, irritation or sensations that bother you.'
+These suggestions could include remaining free of any discomfort or irritation.

 Whilst everyone responds differently, many of my clients experience a noticeable improvement after just 3 sessions.
 This can be achieved even for clients who have been suffering for decades.
 Improvements include not just a reduction in gut symptoms, but also a decrease in anxiety and worry.
 Clients also start to regain confidence in how their body functions, and start to rebuild trust in the signals their GI tract is sending to them.